LaminarAI/LLM-Procedural-Narrative-Drift/README.md

 ## Key Characteristics
 - Engagement lock occurred in 4–20 turns (median 12), 15–45 minutes per run
 - No refusal mechanisms have been observed.
-- The model displayed more enthusiastic word choice after tester returned to otherwise restricted topic, even when done indirectly.
+- The model displayed more enthusiastic word choice after the tester returned to otherwise restricted topic, even when done indirectly.
 - Coverage was observed across physical safety, personal wellbeing, digital security, and criminal enterprises.

 ## Vulnerability vs. Hallucination